Hands joining together over a table symbolizing collective impact and collaboration

 Step 1: Clarify Your Narrative Foundation

 Before building a communications strategy, you need to know what you are communicating.
-This sounds obvious, but many organizations skip it — jumping directly to channels and content without establishing the narrative architecture that should govern everything else.
+This sounds obvious.
+Many organizations skip it.
+They jump directly to channels and content without establishing the narrative architecture that should govern everything else.

 Your narrative foundation has four components:

-Organizational identity statement: Who you are, who you serve, and why it matters — in two to three sentences that any stakeholder could read and immediately understand.
+• Organizational identity statement — who you are, who you serve, why it matters, in two to three sentences any stakeholder can immediately understand

-Theory of change narrative: How your work produces the change you seek — not a logic model, but a story that connects organizational activities to community outcomes in a way that a non-expert can follow.
+• Theory of change narrative — how your work produces change, told as a story that connects activities to community outcomes in a way a non-expert can follow

-Differentiation statement: What you do that no one else does — the specific combination of relationships, expertise, approaches, and commitments that makes your organization uniquely positioned to address this problem.
+• Differentiation statement — the specific combination of relationships, expertise, approaches, and commitments that uniquely positions your organization for this problem

-Impact story library: A curated collection of two to five stories that illustrate organizational impact at a human scale — real examples of how your work has changed real situations for real people or communities.
+• Impact story library — a curated collection of two to five stories that illustrate organizational impact at human scale

 Step 2: Map Your Stakeholder Landscape

 Different audiences need different communications.
-But most organizations communicate to a generic "stakeholder" who does not actually exist, producing messages that are generically appropriate and powerfully relevant to no one.
+Most organizations communicate to a generic "stakeholder" who does not actually exist.
+The result is messages that are technically appropriate and powerfully relevant to no one.

-Stakeholder mapping means identifying your three to five most strategically important audiences and understanding:
+Stakeholder mapping means identifying your three to five most strategically important audiences and answering five questions for each:

-• What they currently believe about your organization and your work
+• What do they currently believe about your organization and your work?

-• What you need them to believe in order to fulfill your strategic objectives
+• What do they need to believe for your strategic objectives to succeed?

-• What channels they use to receive information
+• Which channels do they actually use to receive information?

 Step 3: Define Specific Narrative Goals